ThomasDalbert/Game-1/README.md

 # Jeu1

-Here is my JS Game training.
+Here is a js game I code for practising.